alinex/bash-lib/doc/function/hash.md

 After declaring a variable as associative array: `declare -A <array-name>` this commands may help working with it.
 The array itself is not given by value but by name, so no `$` before the name.

-As an assoziative array not allows all characters for the key, unsupported characters will be replaced by _.
+As an assoziative array not allows all characters for the key, the key can be:

+- simple (default) - unsupported characters will be replaced by _
+- base64 - encode the whole key as base64

 The following commands ar`<string-input>`e possible: